-The multiscale conjecture is that consciousness builds up by interactions at many temporal and spatial scales in the brain (Nunez, 2016) p326, so:
+The multiscale conjecture is that consciousness builds up at many temporal and spatial scales in the brain (Nunez, 2016) p326, so:

 “Consciousness does not work like a light switch that just goes on and off.
 Rather it is more like a light with variable brightness controlled by a dimmer switch.”
 (Nunez, 2016) p98.

-The electromagnetic field of a nerve is extremely local so it fades after a millimeter or so, but tubulins could synchronize a microcolumn 1/300thmm wide to give the P1 waves that occur 50ms after stimulus.
-The observation scale might be a fleeting registration of borders.
+The electromagnetic field of a nerve is extremely local so it fades after a millimeter or so, but tubulins could synchronize a microcolumn 1/300thmm wide to give P1 waves that occur 50ms after stimulus.
+This observation scale might be a fleeting registration of borders.